foxBMS/foxbms-1/documentation/sphinx/software_documentation/parameters/monitored_parameters.rst

     the corresponding counter is increased, otherwise it is decreased.
 If the threshold configured for the parameter is exceeded by the counter, an error occured and the BMS takes an appropriate action.
-This mechanism avoids false error detections, e.g. in case of short peaks.
+This mechanism avoids false error detections, e.g. in case of short current peaks.
 As the parameters are monitored periodically via the periodic tasks, the counter threshold corresponds to the *response time* between error happening and error detection.
-A default *response time* of 100ms is selected as a trade-off between peak detection and safety.
+A default *response time* of 100ms is selected for overcurrent events as a trade-off between peak detection and safety.
 It must be adapted to the application. |foxbms| provides three different error levels.
-The first error level is called *Maximum operating limit* (MOL), the second error level is called *Recommended Safety Limit* (RSL) and the third error level is called *Maximum Safety Limit* (MSL).
+The first and lowest error level is called *Maximum operating limit* (MOL), the second error level is called *Recommended Safety Limit* (RSL) and the third and highest error level is called *Maximum Safety Limit* (MSL).
 The first two error levels indicate that a parameter is reaching the limits of the recommended operating area and counter measures should be initiated to prevent an unwanted opening of the contactors.
 A violation of a *Maximum Safety Limit* means the safety of the system and the persons cannot be guaranted anymore and leads to the opening of the contactors.
 The BMS state machine consequently switches to the *Error State* to prevent a further closing of the contactors.
 The *Error State* can only be left if the cause of the error has been removed and the *Standby State* is requested.
 After that the BMS is back in normal operational mode.
 All error flags are available on CAN messages, allowing the system to react accordingly to prevent hazardous situations.